MewsSystems/fiscalizations/src/Italy/README.md

 ## 📃 Description

-A client library for reporting invoices through SDI (Sistema di interscambio).
+A client library for reporting invoices through SDI (Sistema di interscambio) using Uniwix API.
 Here are the main parts of the library:
-- **SDI Client** that handles communication with the SDI.
+- **Uniwix Client** that handles communication with the SDI through Uniwix API.
 - **DTOs** that can be serialized into XML conforming to the FatturaPA format (the official format in which all invoices need to be reported).
-- **DTOs** for handling messages sent by the SDI.
+- **DTOs** for handling messages sent by the Uniwix/SDI.

 ## ⚙️ Installation